 9) Poison's Kiss by Breaana Shields.
 Liked less than expected.
-I discussed in an earlier Top Ten how I found this YA fantasy to be just lacking overall.
+I found this YA fantasy to be just lacking overall.

 10) Sun and Moon, Ice and Snow by Jessica Day George.
-Liked less than expected, as also discussed in the aforementioned Top Ten post.
+Liked less than expected, because I wanted more romance!